Skip to main content

 Maximum Contaminant Level (MCL) violations: Nitrates above 10 mg/L, arsenic above 10 ppb, lead above 15 ppb (at the 90th percentile), coliform bacteria detected, disinfection byproducts (THMs above 80 ppb, HAA5 above 60 ppb).

-Treatment technique (TT) violations: The utility failed to properly disinfect water, failed to control corrosion (which causes lead leaching), or failed to filter surface water properly.
+Treatment technique (TT) violations: The public water system failed to properly disinfect water, failed to control corrosion (which causes lead leaching), or failed to filter surface water properly.

 ⚠ If you received a "Boil Water Advisory" or "Do Not Drink" notice: This is a health-based violation at the most serious level.
 Follow the instructions immediately.
 Use bottled water for drinking and cooking until the advisory is lifted.